oasis-tcs/openc2-ap-pf/oc2pf.md

 * but do not support the 'update file' Command:
     * MUST NOT respond with the 200 status code.
     * SHOULD respond with the 501 status code.
-    * SHOULD respond with 'Command not supported' in the status text
+    * SHOULD respond with 'Command not supported' in the status text.
     * MAY respond with the 500 status code.
 * but cannot access the file specified in the file Target:
     * MUST respond with the 500 status code.
     * SHOULD respond with 'Cannot access file' in the status text.
 * upon successful parsing and initiating the processing of the 'update file' Command, OpenC2 Consumers MAY respond with Response status code 102.
 * upon completion of all the steps necessary to complete the update and the Actuator commences operations functioning with the new file, OpenC2 Consumers SHOULD respond with Response status code 200.

-Refer to [Annex A](#annex-a-sample-commands) for sample Commands.

----

 # 3 Conformance statements
 _This section is normative_